 ( manganese)

 Coppertop, Alkaline AAA, AA, C, D, 6V, 9V Flashlights, calculators, toys, clocks, smoke alarms, remote controls These batteries are classified by the federal government as non-hazardous waste.
 Place in the trash (normal municipal waste).
 Exceptions: California which requires non-households to dispose of these batteries in accordance with the California Universal Waste Rules.
-Also, Minnesota (Hennipen County only) requires these batteries be disposed as a hazardous waste.

 Button Mercuric Oxide, Silver Oxide, Lithium, Alkaline, Zinc-Air Sizes vary Watches, hearing aids, toys, greeting cards, remote controls hazardous waste Bring to a Household Hazardous Waste Collection Site